baggepinnen/DynamicAxisWarping.jl/README.md

 - [x] DTW early termination
 - [x] Online normalization (see `ZNormalizer`)
 - [ ] Sorting of query series
+- [x] All algorithms operate on arbitrary precision numbers.
+If you pass them `Float32` instead of `Float64`, they can become up to twice as fast.

 `dtwnn` is fairly performant, below is a small benchmark performed on a 2014 laptop
 ```julia